E2OpenPlugins/e2openplugin-OpenWebif/README.md

 ### Compiling CSS Files

-(TODO: add responsive workflow setup guide here)

-If you've already got npm installed:
-`(cd sourcefiles/modern/ && npm run build-css)`

----

-For the classic/old interface, the script `contrib/inotify_watcher.py` is used for compiling CSS files on the developers host using [Sass](http://sass-lang.com/) .
+The script `contrib/inotify_watcher.py` is used for compiling CSS files on the developers host using [Sass](https://sass-lang.com/) .
 On linux you need to have installed a package providing  `inotifywait` and a version that actually supports inotify if one wants automatic compiling of CSS files on source directory changes (For debian based distributions this would be `inotify-tools`).

 macOS and Windows do not have inotify support thus the automatic compiling will not work (yet).
-But if you installed Sass (see http://sass-lang.com/install) and the `scss` binary/script is in your `PATH`, calling `contrib/inotify_watcher.py --force-update` should work.
+But if you [installed Sass](https://sass-lang.com/install) and the `scss` binary/script is in your `PATH`, calling `contrib/inotify_watcher.py --force-update` should work.
 Alternatively, you may define environment variable `SCSS` in order to point to